Dial Up Your Antioxidant Therapy to Protect Skin from Summer Sun Damage

 This superhero antioxidant interacts with copper ions at the tyrosinase active site, reducing the oxidative steps involved in melanin formation and inhibiting melanogenesis.
 It also boosts the body’s store of glutathione, a super-antioxidant that regulates tyrosinase activity.
 Vitamin C is known for its ability to prevent and repair UV damage, both from UVB (the shorter rays responsible for sunburns and skin cancer) and UVA (the rays that penetrate deep into the dermis causing damage to collagen, elastin, and DNA, and may stimulate the development of melanoma).

-Make Spin Trap Antioxidant Vitamin C & E Therapy your daily shield against the harmful UV radiation and free radical assault that can bring on dark spots and discoloration.
+Make Pure C + E therapy your daily shield against the harmful UV radiation and free radical assault that can bring on dark spots and discoloration.
 The brightening and firming formula also includes lactic acid for gentle exfoliation, and niacinamide, which suppresses melanin synthesis, reduces inflammation, and bolsters the skin barrier.

 Numerous studies have shown that the topical application of green tea polyphenols before UV exposure provides potent photoprotective effects and reduces cellular damage.
 Additionally, green tea extracts have been shown to directly inhibit melanin accumulation and melanin synthesis.